-"That's good, a rich brown is very hard to mix.
+M.K., "That's impressive, a rich brown is very hard to mix.
 Is that done by using complementary colors?" he asks, a bit intrigued.

 "I can use a pale turquoise, tinted with a little yellow for the seafoam."
 I pour a speck of yellow into a container of turquoise I have just diluted with water, and show him the sample of it.

 "Emerald green, with some yellow in it for the lime?'

 M.K., "Just strait emerald with more water.
 Use yellow with a dash of violet, for my chartreuse, and for bright red, use the red straight from the can, with a speck of black in it.
 That is my secret for a stunning red!
 He then mumbles something about red needing that speck of black to make it pop.
 I mix the colors as fast as possible,

 M.K., "Are they done yet?"
 I show him samples on paper.

 M.K., "THEY'RE PERFECT!", seeing I am pleased, he asks, "Are we having fun yet?"

 M.K., "Well you are very good at it, I have never seen anything like it, REALLY..." he offers me a joint he has just relit.